Doctor of Philosophy (PhD) Degree in the field of Economics and a Major Concentration in Econometrics and Quantitative Economics

 For general university requirements, please see Doctoral Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Candidates for the PhD usually spend from 2 to 2-1/2 years in full-time coursework and at least 1 year writing the thesis; 5 years is a reasonable goal for completing the program.
 For the PhD degree in the field of Economics, students must:

-• Attend the statistics and mathematics camp before starting their first year courses.
+• Complete the online Statistics and Mathematics camps (hosted by the Economics department and Rice Online Learning) before starting their first year courses.

 • Perform satisfactorily on the required coursework.

-• Write and present a research paper before the end of their third year.
+• Complete and present a third-year paper (3YP) by the end of the third year of study.

 Summary